Side-by-side crime statistics from official UK Police data.

 Full reports cover 24 months of trends, ward breakdowns, outcome rates, and a detailed safety score — from £4.99.

-Based on February 2026 Police data, Queensbury recorded fewer crimes than Great Aycliffe — 80 vs 222 incidents.
-That is 64% fewer crimes.
-Queensbury is also below the national average for crime.
+Based on April 2026 Police data, Queensbury recorded fewer crimes than Great Aycliffe — 148 vs 269 incidents.
+That is 45% fewer crimes.
+Great Aycliffe is above the national average.

 The main difference lies in crime type.
-In February 2026, Great Aycliffe saw higher rates of Anti-social behaviour while Queensbury had more Public order.
-Overall, Queensbury recorded fewer total crimes (80 vs 222).
+In April 2026, Great Aycliffe saw higher rates of Anti-social behaviour and Shoplifting while Queensbury had more Criminal damage & arson and Burglary.
+Overall, Queensbury recorded fewer total crimes (148 vs 269).